teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 $$\mathcal{L}\_{EMGCodec}(G)=\sum\_{i=1}^{P}\sum\_{j=1}^{N}\mathrm{MSE}\left(\mathbf{Q}\_{i,j}(\mathbf{x}),\; \mathbf{Q}\_{i,j}\bigl(G(\mathbf{c},\mathbf{s})\bigr)\right)$$

-where $P$ denotes the total number of patches, $N$ denotes the number of NeuroRVQ quantization levels, $\mathbf{x}$ is the real sEMG signal, and $G(\mathbf{c},\mathbf{s})$ represents the generated sEMG conditioned the ground-truth soft SU target sequence $\mathbf{c}$ and the session embedding $\mathbf{s}$ of the EMG signal.
+where $P$ denotes the total number of patches on which the codecs are calculated, $N$ denotes the number of NeuroRVQ quantization levels, $\mathbf{x}$ is the real sEMG signal, and $G(\mathbf{c},\mathbf{s})$ represents the generated sEMG conditioned the ground-truth soft SU target sequence $\mathbf{c}$ and the session embedding $\mathbf{s}$ of the EMG signal.

 ### Experimental Design and Justification
 To systematically evaluate the impact of the proposed codec-matching objective on training stability and signal generation, we conduct a grid-search ablation study.
 Because both the MTD loss ($\mathcal{L}\_{TD}$) and the EMG Codec loss ($\mathcal{L}\_{EMGCodec}$) act as reconstruction fidelity constraints, operating in the continuous time domain and discrete latent space, respectively, we vary their weights to observe their interactions.
 The experimental grid evaluates all combinations of $\lambda\_{TD} \in \{0, 15\}$ and $\lambda\_{EMGCodec} \in \{0, 1, 7, 15\}$.

-Especially, another training setup was also proposed for the $[\lambda\_{TD} = 15, \lambda\_{EMGCodec} = 1]$ combination in which only 10% of the $P$ patches were used for inference and, thus, to backpropagate the EMGCodec Loss.
-This is a special case of interest since the EMGCodec's inference takes up most of the training time.
+To mitigate the substantial training-time overhead introduced by the NeuroRVQ inference delay, we further conduct an isolated study in which only 10% of the patches are used for inference and, consequently, for backpropagation of $\mathcal{L}\_{EMGCodec}$.
+This allows us to assess whether such subsampling entails any trade-off between model performance and training time.

 ### Evaluation Methodology
 To verify whether the primary objective of enhancing STE-GAN's generative quality and data augmentation utility is achieved, the synthesized signals are evaluated across three dimensions based on the protocol by Scheck and Schultz (2023):
-1. **Signal Fidelity:** Measured via the cross-correlation and the spectrogram L2 distance (coherence) between the real and generated sEMG envelopes.
-The bandwidth used in the calculation of coherence ranged from 20 to 250 Hz which typically concentrates the dominant power of an EMG.
+1. **Signal Fidelity:** Measured via the cross-correlation of the real and generated sEMG envelopes.
+2. **Spectral Fidelity:** Measured via the L2 distance between the power spectral densities (PSD) of the real and generated signals, restricted to the 20–250 Hz band (where EMG power is concentrated).
-2. **Content Preservation:** Assessed through Phoneme Accuracy and Soft Speech Units Distance extracted from the generated signals.
+3. **Content Preservation:** Assessed through Phoneme Accuracy and Speech Units L2 distance extracted from the generated signals by the frozen EMG Encoder.
-3. **Downstream Utility:** Evaluated using the Word Error Rate (WER) of a downstream speech recognition system trained on the augmented synthetic data.
-A lower WER directly indicates successful data augmentation.
+4. **Downstream Utility:** Evaluated using the Word Error Rate (WER) and Character Error Rate (CER) of a downstream speech recognition system trained on the augmented synthetic data.
+A lower WER/CER directly indicates successful data augmentation.

 ### Implementation Details
 The framework is implemented in Python, leveraging PyTorch for deep learning modeling and NumPy for numerical signal processing.
 Model training is accelerated using NVIDIA GPU computing, and training dynamics are monitored via TensorBoard.
 To ensure environment reproducibility and standardization across different computational setups, the entire workflow is containerized using Docker.